Reinstein Glackin & Herriott

 How Child Custody Impacts Property Division

 Child custody can affect how assets are divided.
 Courts focus on what’s best for the children, especially when it comes to the family home.
 For example, the parent with primary custody might keep the home to provide stability for the kids.
 This choice may change how other assets, like savings or investments, are split to keep things fair.
 Custody costs, like child support, can also reduce available funds.
-Our attorneys work hard to balance these factors, ensuring a fair outcome that supports the children’s needs and both parents’ financial stability.
+Our Annapolis property division lawyers work hard to balance these factors, ensuring a fair outcome that supports the children’s needs and both parents’ financial stability.

 Looking For An Equitable Distribution Of Property With Positive Tax Advantages?